dakedroid/dakedroid/README.md

 Co-founder at [Divaga Inc.](https://divaga-dd37b.web.app/home.html)

 If you want to know more about me:
-- :computer: I’m skilled in Firebase, Android, Kotlin, Java and Web Design.
+- :computer: I’m skilled in Firebase🔥, Android, Kotlin, Java and Web Design.

 - :speaking_head: like to share knowledge and experience through Public Speaking